 Heat Holders Thermal Socks

-These socks aren’t walking socks per se, but I’m including them in this list because nothing – nothing – comes close for keeping your feet toasty warm.
+These socks aren’t walking socks per se, but I’m including them in this list because nothing comes close to keeping your feet toasty warm.

 With that in mind, Heat Holders are best combined with lightweight walking socks, with these sitting on the outside.
 I’ve found that this combo is just about practical for walking boots, but it really comes into its own with a pair of wellies.